Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Dyadic Temporal Decomposition

 \subsection{Coding Order and Temporal Scalability}

 Fig.~\ref{fig:gop8} illustrates the coding order of MCTF for a GOP consisting of 8 frames.
-As MCTF is an open loop structure, motion estimation is performed on the original instead of the decoded frames.
+Because MCTF is an open-loop structure, motion estimation is performed on the original frames instead of the decoded frames.
 In the first temporal decomposition level, the operator $\mathcal{P}_1$ predicts all odd-indexed frames from the respective preceding frame.
 The resulting four temporal highpass frames $h_{1, t}$ and their corresponding motion vectors can be directly coded.
-Next, the temporal lowpass frames are obtained from the update operation $\mathcal{U}_1$ that receives the highpass frames as input.
+Next, the temporal lowpass frames are obtained from the update operation $\mathcal{U}_1$ which receives the highpass frames as input.
 After the first temporal decomposition level, there are four temporal lowpass frames.
-MCTF repeats this decomposition in temporal direction until only the single temporal lowpass frame $l_{3, 0}$ in decomposition level $j=3$ is left.
-Overall, we can code the highpass frames $h_{1, t}$ from the first decomposition level first, followed by the highpass frames from the deeper temporal levels.
-At last, we transmit the lowpass frames $l_{3, 0}$ from the lowest temporal decomposition level.
+MCTF repeats this decomposition in the temporal direction until only the single temporal lowpass frame $l_{3, 0}$ in decomposition level $j=3$ is left.
+Overall, the highpass frames $h_{1, t}$ from the first decomposition level can be coded first, followed by the highpass frames from the deeper temporal levels.
+Finally, the lowpass frames $l_{3, 0}$ from the lowest temporal decomposition level are transmitted.

-Note that the distance between frames $d$ in temporal direction increases with every temporal decomposition level $j$ according to $d=2^{j-1}$.
-Hence, we have a frame distance of $d=4$ in temporal decomposition level $j=3$.
-This is disadvantageous in terms of RD performance compared to regular P frame coding with a frame distance of $d=1$ for every P frame.
-However, MCTF has the benefit of providing temporal scalability: The lowpass subbands are similar to the original sequence, and therefore correspond to a Base Layer (BL).
-The highpass subbands contain residual information serving as Enhancement Layer (EL).
-The further the input video sequence is decomposed in temporal direction, the more ELs are available.
+Note that the distance between frames $d$ in the temporal direction increases with every temporal decomposition level $j$ according to $d=2^{j-1}$.
+Hence, the frame distance $d$ is equal to $4$ in temporal decomposition level $j=3$.
+This is disadvantageous in terms of rate-distortion performance compared with regular P frame coding with a frame distance of $d=1$ for every P frame.
+However, MCTF has the benefit of providing temporal scalability: the lowpass subbands are similar to the original sequence and therefore correspond to a Base Layer (BL).
+The highpass subbands contain residual information that serves as an Enhancement Layer (EL).
+The further the input video sequence is decomposed in the temporal direction, the more ELs are available.
 For a GOP size of 8, there are three ELs as indicated in Fig.~\ref{fig:gop8}.
-Because of the different temporal decomposition levels, dedicated MCTF filtering, motion estimation, and motion vector compression networks for each temporal decomposition level are beneficial.
-We will evaluate the benefit of different MCTF stages in Section~\ref{sec:ablation}.
+Owing to the different temporal decomposition levels, dedicated MCTF filtering, motion estimation, and motion vector compression networks for each temporal decomposition level are beneficial.
+The benefits of the different MCTF stages are evaluated in Section~\ref{sec:ablation}.

-At the decoder side, inverse MCTF is performed by reversing the order of the prediction and update filters.
+On the decoder side, the inverse MCTF is performed by reversing the order of the prediction and update filters.